CROATIA & VENICE • 2027

 CLOTHING

-Shorts are April has mild but unpredictable weather — we can experience both sunshine and rain in a single day, so layers are your friend.
-Pack light layers like a lightweight fleece and breathable tops for the unpredictable spring weather.You'll want a waterproof or at least water-repellant layer that fits over a warm layer — it doubles as a windbreaker.
-A good packable rain jacket is essential.
-Venice in particular can be breezy and damp, and Croatia's coast gets wind off the Adriatic
+April weather can be mild but unpredictable — you can get sunshine and rain in the same day, so layers are your friend.
+Pack a lightweight fleece, some breathable tops, and definitely a good packable rain jacket or water-repellent layer that can double as a windbreaker.
+Venice in particular can be breezy and damp, and Croatia's coast gets a good amount of wind off the Adriatic.

 MONEY